 The landscaped promenade and alleyways lie along densely vegetated paths and contribute to the landscaped areas in front of the buildings they lead to.
 Renovation of Cité Charles Hermite Cité Charles Hermite, built in the 1930s, has nearly 1,300 family homes in 27 six-storey buildings.
-It also has 25 commercial premises, a day-care centre and the La Pomme day hospital.
+It also has 25 commercial premises, a day-care centre and the La Pomme day hospital, which will be relocated elsewhere for the needs of the project.
 In addition to uncomfortable housing units, its insularity contributes to its isolation and the weakness of its commercial offering.
 As part of the NPNRU, Paris Habitat will rehabilitate the property between 2024 and 2030.
 The Cité will also benefit from the urban renewal provided by the development operations, which in turn will benefit from the strengths of this existing neighbourhood.
 The challenges are many: comfort and energy efficiency, urban linkages, attractiveness, functional and social diversity and revitalisation of ground-floor premises, among others.
 The day-care centre and La Pomme day hospital will be moved to make room for a new link between the school and Boulevard Ney.
 This new corridor and the creation of a health centre are under study. ^{} French national urban renewal programme